10 FAQs About MIPS

 8. How does MIPS impact PQRS and the Value-Based Modifier?

 MACRA sunsets the standalone Physician Quality Reporting System (PQRS) and Value-Based Modifier (VBM) programs for applying Medicare Part B payment adjustments related to PQRS quality reporting and VBM quality and cost performance.
 However, the MIPS Quality performance category inherits aspects of the PQRS quality measures and reporting infrastructure created by the PQRS program and leveraged by the VBM quality measurement system as well.
 For example, the array of PQRS reporting methods, including registry, EHR, and web interface, are largely preserved for the purpose of reporting quality performance under MIPS.
-In addition, the MIPS Resource Use performance category largely mirrors the VBM resource use measurement system in terms of measures, patient attribution methodology and benchmarking.
+In addition, the MIPS Cost performance category largely mirrors the VBM resource use measurement system in terms of measures, patient attribution methodology and benchmarking.

 On the other hand, there are some significant changes to how quality is reported and rated under MIPS versus the existing programs.
 The MIPS Quality performance category deviates from PQRS and the VBM quality measurement systems in the following ways: